tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: add result obj to mach_run() exception list
 				- DONE: update post-attrib assignment if needed
 				- DONE: comment out old result class and remove from import (in nnew name)
-			- INPROC: test & clean-up
+			- DONE: test & clean-up
 				- DONE: test
 					- FINDING: appears that mach_state is not getting set in BaseResult (suspected this)
 					- FINDING: mach_state is getting set in BaseResult - but set is not sticking => mach_class